fcoiffie/halite-match-manager/README.md

 Halite Game Manager
 -------------------
-This is a small Python script which runs multiple games of Halite for easier testing.
+This is a small Python script which can run many games between local bots, producing ranking data which is stored in an sqlite3 database.

 It is incomplete but functional.
 More work may follow.